Good to know

 The Phantom 6000 and Phantom Tech are both high-top boots manufactured by Scarpa for mountaineers.
 These offerings come with various technologies that enable users to tackle demanding conditions.
 Shown below are some of the notable qualities that set these two Scarpa products apart.

 Upper.
 The Scarpa Phantom Tech uses a high-top double boot design.
-Its Cordura and aluminum shell is lined with a layer of Primaloft to retain heat in cold weather.
+Its Cordura and the aluminum shell is lined with a layer of Primaloft to retain heat in cold weather.
 A rubber rand wraps around the upper’s base for durability and protection from abrasive elements.
 Its Sock Fit DV technology, which incorporates a one-piece S-Tech Schoeller fabric tongue and a Flex-Point feature, grants agility and a comfortable fit.
 On the other hand, the Phantom 6000 also uses a double-boot construction.
 Its outer boot is made of synthetic materials and is also lined with Primaloft for insulation.
 An OutDry membrane is integrated into the upper for water protection.

 Weight.
 The Phantom Tech from Scarpa is lighter than the Phantom 6000.
-The former comes in at 730g while the latter weighs 995g.

 Price.
 The Scarpa Phantom Tech is more affordable than its stablemate, the Phantom 6000.